bjackman/nas/README.md

   Servers runs and I can connect to it, but can't write files.
 Turns out the ZFS filesystem is all owned by root.
 So why the fuck does FileBrowser work?
   Is Docker doing stupid shit?

+  I think yes, Docker is doing stupid shit, and also the container image is doing stupid shit.

+  Docker runs the container as root!
+The container image creates a user called `smbuser` in the `Dockerfile` and configures `force user = smbuser` in `smb.conf`.
+I guess the idea here is that you just use a plain old Docker volume and you don't care.

 - [ ] Back up `system-data` and document how to restore it
 - [ ] Add a Grafana dashboard?
 Maybe it's not that bad.
 - [ ] Check if snapshots are working and try to restore one